 - Receive Open Water Scuba Instruction

 - Take a Natural History Tour of the NC Aquarium

 - Learn Sandstone Ecology

 - Learn ocean and wave dynamics through surfing lessons

-- Earn fifteen hours of community service credit
+- Earn twenty hours of community service credit

 Cynthia from Cross Lanes, WV – “My favorite part was meeting everyone and seeing how they were all interested in the same thing as me.
 The nest walks were such an inspiration to wanting to help and understand more of the life of a sea turtle.
 Our dive instructor, Frank, explained everything about our dives extremely well.
 I enjoyed my time.”